Chehni Kothi

 How can I contribute to sustainable tourism in Jibhi?

-Practice responsible tourism by minimizing waste, respecting local customs, supporting local businesses, and participating in eco-friendly activities during your visit.
+Practice responsible tourism by minimising waste, respecting local customs, supporting local businesses, and participating in eco-friendly activities during your visit.

 Are there any nearby attractions to explore along with Chehni Kothi?